-I am in the middle of making Christmas gifts for my prayer group.
-We always exchange small gifts, usually something we make for each other.
-So I thought I would post the tutorial for you.
+I made these as Christmas gifts for my prayer group.
+Every year we exchange small gifts, usually something we make for each other.
+So I thought I would post this tutorial for you.
 They don’t take long, although there is a tiny bit of handwork to finish them off.

-I had gathered the lavender this summer, planning to use it for sachets, but hadn’t decided what the sachet was going to look like until now.
-Three bushes gave me about a four quarts.
+I gathered the lavender this summer, planning to use it for sachets, but hadn’t decided what the sachet was going to look like until now.
+Three bushes gave me about four quarts.

 I could have used many different fabrics, but since I was using lavender, I thought purple would be appropriate.
 Here are the tools and ingredients you need to make a 3″ or so sachet.
 Or forget the lavender and stuff them with wool batting, to use for a pincushion.
 Why use wool?
 It has enough oil in it to keep pins from rusting.

 Cut FOUR 3″ squares, one from each print.

 Press open and sew the squares together as a Four Patch.

 Now fold the sewn patchwork in half, so you have a rectangle and sew across the short ends.
 Backstitch at the beginning and end of the seams.